 Tolerating any bad behaviour isn’t right; it’ll make him develop a bad habit and breaking it won’t be so easy.

 Although they’re agile and energetic, whiphunds get bored quickly.
 Making the training sessions brief, fun, and engaging while using treats will help improve their attention and make them more eager for more lessons.

 Feeding your puppy high-quality and proper food amounts is essential for him to be fit and healthy.
 The food amount and type may vary based on the pup’s age and activity.

 If you involve your whiphund in highly strenuous tasks, you should ensure to feed him adequately.

 You shouldn’t underfeed or overfeed him.
 Overfeeding him will only make him obese, increasing his susceptibility to health issues like hip dysplasia, and he won’t be able to live his average 12-15 years.

 Underfeeding your pup will make him grow thinner and less active and can lead to unwanted behaviors like running away and stealing.

-Feed your whippet daschund mix a wide variety of food types, including raw diet to help with the high prey drive.
+Feed your whippet daschund mix a wide variety of food types, including a raw diet to help keep them nice and strong.